MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-api.md

 > [!NOTE]
 > The visual class name must be the same as the `visualClassName` in the `pbiviz.json` file.

-The visual class should implement the following methods as shown in the sample below:
+The visual class should implement the following methods as shown in the following sample:

 * [`constructor`](#constructor), a standard constructor that initializes the visual's state
 * [`update`](#update), updates the visual's data